“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 Review background information in brief: a US seller saw the stuffed octopus toy selling well ($39) on Amazon and found the wholesale price on Alibaba is only $4.
 He considered it a good business and bought 500 toys from an Alibaba supplier in China.

-The buyer should check this product for intellectual property before ordering.
+The buyer should check this product for the intellectual property before ordering.
 You can’t expect suppliers to verify that for you, all they care about is how much product they sell to you.
 So, before selecting any product, you should think about whether it involves infringement first.
 Like one of our clients, he found his product’s appearance design to be patented, talked to us, and adopted our advice of appearance changing to avoid infringement.

 For the buyer, it’s a loss, as he couldn’t sell patented toys on Amazon.
 So you should pay more attention to infringement.
 Especially when you import toys to sell on Amazon, which is a sensitive product category often involving infringement issues, although the market is huge and profit is high.

 Such infringement issues happen frequently.
 Then how to deal with it?

 - Check that by yourself first.
 Type the English name of your desired product in Google patent to see if there is a registered patent.
 But that may not be very comprehensive.
 You can ask the patent agent for help.